eugene-kamenev/BagelUI-TeaCache/README.md

     -   Made modifications to reduce memory overhead and speed up operations by disabling gradient tracking.

-Special thanks to this repo for the original implementation of the DFloat11 model: https://github.com/LeanModels/Bagel-DFloat11/
+Special thanks to this repo for the original inference implementation of the DFloat11 model: https://github.com/LeanModels/Bagel-DFloat11/

+The BagelUI-Colab.ipynb Jupyter Notebook has also been updated.

 ## ✨ Added Features